Continuous-time multifarious systems -- Part I: equilibrium multifarious self-assembly: Analyzing the stability of structures

 \section{Analyzing the stability of structures}

 A necessary condition for successful self-assembly is that the structure is stable.
 In this section, we outline a method to find the region of parameter space that will give rise to stable structures.
 To analyze the stability of a self-assembled structure we consider two processes: adding a strip of $g$ tiles to a flat boundary of a structure, and removing such a strip.
 The strip setup is depicted in Fig.~\ref{fig:CountingChimConfigs}(a).
-The ratio of the rate of forming such a strip ($K_{\rm f}$) to the rate of removing it ($K_{\rm r}$) can be calculated to be
+The ratio of the rate of forming such a strip ($K_{\rm f}$) to the rate of removing it ($K_{\rm r}$) is calculated in Appendix~\ref{app:KfKr}.
+We obtain